takayukioda/dockerfiles/README.md

-# Docker Images
+# Dockerfiles

-A repository to store personally created docker images.
+A repository to store dockerfiles for personally created docker images.